Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-basics-error-handling.md

 console.log('log me');
 ```

-Now this will result in our error being logged, as well as our custom console.log being called.
+Now this will result in our error being logged and our custom console.log being called.

 ## JavaScript finally statement

 To create a complete `try...catch` statement, we can introduce the `finally` block.

-This block will be called once the whole code block is evaluated, and it doesn't care if it was an error or not.
+This block will be called once the whole code block is evaluated, and it doesn't care if it was an error.

 ```js
 try {